lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 ```

 *“On branch master”* refers to so-called branches, we'll get back to that later.
-*“Initial commit”* means that there is no revision stored yet.
+*“Initial commit”* means that there is no commit stored yet.
 And *“nothing to commit”* says that there are no files to be saved and versioned in the directory.

-## First revision
+## First commit

 Try adding something to Git now!